secretstartups/handbook/support/workflows/working-on-tickets.html.md

 ### Removing Information From Tickets

-We ask customers to send us logs and other files that are crucial in helping us solve the problems they are experiencing.
-If a customer requests deletion of information shared in a support ticket, or if we suspect sensitive information was accidentally shared, ask a Support manager to delete the files using the [`Ticket Redaction`](https://www.zendesk.com/apps/support/ticket-redaction/) app.
+We ask users to send us logs and other files that are crucial in helping us solve the problems they are experiencing.
+If a user requests deletion of information shared in a support ticket, or if we suspect sensitive information was accidentally shared, ask a Support manager to delete the files using the [`Ticket Redaction`](https://www.zendesk.com/apps/support/ticket-redaction/) app.
 Only Zendesk administrators have access to this app.

 To delete text or attachments from a ticket: